Panasonic FZ1000 versus Sony RX10

 Many modern cameras are not only capable of taking still images, but can also record movies.
 Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the FZ1000 provides a higher video resolution than the RX10.
 It can shoot video footage at 4K/30p, while the Sony is limited to 1080/60p.

 Beyond body and sensor, cameras can and do differ across a range of features.
 The two cameras under consideration are similar with respect to both having an electronic viewfinder.
 However, the one in the FZ1000 offers a substantially higher resolution than the one in the RX10 (2359k vs 1440k dots).
 The table below summarizes some of the other core capabilities of the Panasonic FZ1000 and Sony RX10 in connection with corresponding information for a sample of similar cameras.
-If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.
+If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Canon 70D (⇒ lft | rgt)||optical||YES||3.0||1040||swivel||YES||8000||7.0||12||no|